 CELTA is the most requested pre-service TEFL teaching qualification by both public and private employers overseas.
 When checking websites advertising English teaching jobs, you will often see CELTA listed as the preferred qualification.

 Employers have confidence that anyone with a CELTA certificate has received effective, practical, real-world TEFL training that has prepared them to go directly into a ESL teaching position.

-Both Teacher Training Centers in Toronto provide you with the website addresses of major recruiters of ELT teachers worldwide.
-We encourage you to contact them so the recruiters can then forward lists of current world-wide teaching vacancies.
+Both teacher training centres in Toronto provide you with the website addresses of major recruiters of ELT teachers worldwide.
+We encourage you to contact them so the recruiters can then forward lists of current worldwide teaching vacancies.

-The TEFL Teacher Training Centers in Toronto often receive job ads from employers, specifically seeking their CELTA graduates.
+The TEFL teacher training centres in Toronto often receive job ads from employers, specifically seeking their CELTA graduates.
 These ads are posted on their job boards.
-While the English Teacher Training Centers in Toronto have also hired many CELTA graduates, they do not guarantee employment -it's your responsibility to pursue the job opportunities you are interested in.
+While the English teacher training centres in Toronto have also hired many CELTA graduates, they do not guarantee employment - it's your responsibility to pursue the job opportunities you are interested in.